Biography

 Parallel to her studies, she assisted Hans Neuenfels and worked as a freelance director at the Municipal Theater in Osnabrück.
 In the following years, the first productions in the field of children's and youth theater were created under her direction at this theatre.

-In 2006 her interpretation of Fried's monoopera The Diary of Anne Frank was invited to the Theatertreffen der Jugend in Berlin.
+In 2006, her interpretation of Fried's mono-opera Das Tagebuch der Anne Frank (The Diary of Anne Frank) was invited to the Theatertreffen der Jugend (Youth Theatre Meeting) in Berlin.
 Further engagements followed, including at the Staatstheater Kassel.

-In 2014 she took Così fan tutte again to the Theater Heidelberg and with Madama Butterfly she staged her first Puccini opera at the Theater Bielefeld.
-For this production she was awarded the Götz Friedrich Prize in 2015.
+In 2014, she returned to the Heidelberg Theatre with Così fan tutte and staged her first Puccini opera, Madama Butterfly, at the Bielefeld Theatre.
+She was awarded the Götz Friedrich Prize in 2015 for this production.

-In the same year she worked again at the Zurich Opera House and premiered Christian Jost's Rote Lanterne.
-She then staged Boiledieu's rarely performed opera La dame blanche at the Oldenburg State Theater and Le nozze di Figaro at the Heidelberg Theater.
+In the same year, she returned to the Zurich Opera House and premiered Christian Jost's Rote Laterne.
+She then staged Boiledieu's rarely performed opera La dame blanche at the Oldenburg State Theatre and Le nozze di Figaro at the Heidelberg Theatre.

-In 2016 she presented herself again at the Lucerne Theater, this time with an interpretation of Norma.
+In 2016, she returned to the Lucerne Theatre, this time with an interpretation of Norma.

-For her production of Death in Venice by Benjamin Britten at the Theater Bielefeld, which was created in the same year, she received a nomination in the annual issue of the specialist journal "Opernwelt" in the category 'Best Director'.
+For her production of Benjamin Britten's Death in Venice at the Bielefeld Theatre, which premiered in the same year, she received a nomination in the “Best Director” category in the annual magazine of the trade journal Opernwelt.

 Artist Website